sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/check-access-sync/merge_tokens_from_multiple_jpds_to_saas.md

 ## Steps to merge the tokens from different JPDS to a single target SAAS JPD:
-The following steps show how to migrate the tokens from multiple JPDs (without using access federation) i.e using the internal /access/api/v1/import/entities/cloud API as mentioned in https://git.jfrog.info/projects/PROFS/repos/usingjfrogcli/browse/Access/test_Access_federation.md
+Below are the steps to migrate tokens from multiple JPDs without utilizing 'access federation'.
+Instead, we utilize the internal **/access/api/v1/import/entities/cloud** API when `access federation` fails to synchronize older tokens.
+This failure occurs because `access federation` only syncs new tokens immediately, while the access backlog is significant, leading to synchronization failures with **java.util.concurrent.TimeoutException** ( for older tokens).

+For detailed instructions, refer to the documentation at https://git.jfrog.info/projects/PROFS/repos/usingjfrogcli/browse/Access/test_Access_federation.md.

 1. cd to the folder containing the tokens from UA and DOQ JPDs that you want to merge to the https://example.jfrog.io target SAAS JPD.